interplaynetary/free-association/README.md

    - This is useful for example to provide to mutual-contributors to general-self-actualization, who satisfy a _specific_ criteria.
      For example, a filter could distribute shares only to people who you recognize as contributing in a particular category, or all those except those in a block-list.

+7. Your **allocation** from another's _capacity_ is your **specific-share** with **mutual fulfillment** applied.
+   - Only recipients with mutual desires (both parties express interest) receive allocations
+   - MR proportions are normalized among mutually interested recipients only
+   - Unused capacity from non-mutual interests is redistributed to mutual interests

 **Mathematically defined:**

 ```